arvidn/libtorrent/docs/extension_protocol.rst

 To advertise to other clients that you support, one bit from the reserved bytes is used.

-Right now, two bits have known usages.

- * [7] & 1 is used by Mainline for DHT support
- * [7] & 2 is used by XBT client for peer-exchange support

 The bit selected for the extension protocol is bit 20 from the right (counting starts at 0).
 So (reserved_byte[5] & 0x10) is the expression to use for checking if the client supports extended messaging.